exosite-archive/exoline/README.md

 Exoline
 =======

-Exoline is command line tool for working with the Exosite [One Platform](http://exosite.com/products/onep).
+Exoline is a command line interface for the Exosite [One Platform](http://exosite.com/products/onep).

 Installation
 ------------